rajeshmandava/rajeshmandava/README.md

 - 👋 Hi, I’m @rajeshmandava
 - 👀 I’m interested in C++, Data structures, Algorithms and Python
-- 🌱 I’m currently learning CMake build system and bunch C++ latest version concepts
+- 🌱 I’m currently learning CMake build system and bunch of C++ Modern concepts
 - 💞️ I’m looking to collaborate on C++ and Python
 - 📫 How to reach me ---